lighterio/chug/README.md

 behavior of returning a new load with a single asset.

 ### .write([directory][, filename][, mode])
-`write` writes one or more assets to files.
+`.write` writes one or more assets to files.
 If the directory argument is omitted, the current working directory is used.
 The filename argument (if provided) gets appended to the directory, otherwise the asset location is used.
 The mode